robertwgehl/robertwgehl.github.io/_posts/2024-11-08-ASMupdate.md

 ## Flatlining?

-[Jon Pincus argues](https://privacy.thenexus.today/flatness/) that the ActivityPub fediverse is **flatlining,** particularly in relation to Bluesky.
+[Jon Pincus argues](https://privacy.thenexus.today/flatness/) that ~~the ActivityPub fediverse~~ [edit: my mistake!]
+Mastodon is **flatlining,** particularly in relation to Bluesky.
 He puts the blame on the main Mastodon project, hoping that it changes for the better: "Whether or not there's a hard fork, the same opportunities are there for the official Mastodon project if its direction and leadership structure evolves.
 The official project has some big advantages – including funding – so let's hope that happens.
 And it's not an either-or situation; forks don't have to be hostile, and there are lots of potential synergies if they can work together effectively (as well as challenges)."

 ## But Just Say 'No' to Bluesky